usmanr149/urmlblog/_posts/2020-4-3-Batchnorm.md

 \end{align}
 $$

-and batch normalization will be as follows
+and the batch normalized matrix will look as follows

 $$
 \begin{align} \label{eqn:xhat}